The Waterboys: Early years: the Big Music

-The band began to record new material in early 1985 for a new album, with Wilkinson leaving the band to join China Crisis.
-Late in the sessions, future Waterboy Steve Wickham added his violin to the track The Pan Within; he had been invited after Scott had heard him on a Sinéad O'Connor demo recorded at Karl Wallinger's house.
+Although Wilkinson left the Waterboys to concentrate on his other project, China Crisis, the band began to record new material in early 1985 for a new album.
+Late in the sessions, future Waterboy Steve Wickham added his violin to the track "The Pan Within"; he had been invited after Scott had heard him on a Sinéad O'Connor demo recorded at Karl Wallinger's house.
 The Waterboys (officially a trio of Scott, Thistlethwaite and Wallinger, with a slew of guests) released their third album, This Is the Sea, in October 1985.
 It sold better than either of the two earlier albums, and managed to get into the Top Forty.
-A single from it, "The Whole of the Moon", reached number 26 in the UK.
+A single from it, "The Whole of the Moon", reached number 26 in the UK Singles Chart.
 Promotion efforts were hampered by Scott's refusal to perform on Top of the Pops, which insisted that its performers lip sync.
 The album release was followed by successful tours of the UK and North America, with Wickham becoming a full-time member, Marco Sin replacing Martyn Swain on bass, and Chris Whitten replacing Kevin Wilkinson on drums.

-Towards the end of the tour Wallinger left to form his own band, World Party, and was replaced by Guy Chambers.
-At the same time, drummer Dave Ruffy replaced Chris Whitten.
+Wallinger (a budding songwriter and producer in his own right, who'd co-produced and arranged much of the initial album sessions, including "The Whole of the Moon"), was by now chafing under Scott's leadership and songwriting dominance.
+During the American tour, he announced his departure and subsequently left to form his own successful solo project (later band) World Party.
+Roddy Lorimer rejoined the band on subsequent tour dates to widen the sound.
+Wallinger was later replaced as keyboard player by Guy Chambers (who'd later become Robbie Williams's songwriting partner), and at the same time, former Ruts drummer Dave Ruffy replaced Chris Whitten.
+Sin left the Waterboys towards the end of the next European tour, following a heroin overdose, with Thistlethwaite covering for him on bass for the last few concert dates.